“Daddy?!” An endearment or child support magnet? (Part I)

 - Whether the person provides financially for the child;

 - Whether the person disciplines the child as a parent;

 - Whether the person represents to the child, the family, the world, either explicitly or implicitly, that he or she is responsible as a parent to the child, and;

 - The nature or existence of the child’s relationship with the biological parent.

-Wondering whether in your stepchildren’s eyes your status is going to shift from Mom’s cool new partner to parent paying child support for them upon separation, a little hindsight is particularly telling.
-Were you always just paying for your natural children’s school trips and sports fees, or were paying for each child who held out their hand without regard whether natural or step child.
+Wondering whether in your stepchildren’s eyes your status is going to shift from Mom’s cool new partner to the parent paying child support for them upon separation, a little hindsight is particularly telling.
+Were you always just paying for your natural children’s school trips and sports fees, or were paying for each child who held out their hand without regard whether natural or stepchild.
 Was your discipline of your partner’s children is more of a “Hey guys, stop it”, or were you offering a consistent strong ethical and behavioural guide to your partner’s children as you did for you your own.
-Were your drop offs at daycare akin to that of a taxi driver or you fully engaging the care providers in conversations about the children’s care and needs with offers to help out if the school fell short of staff.
+Were your drop-offs at daycare akin to that of a taxi driver or you fully engaging the care providers in conversations about the children’s care and needs with offers to help out if the school fell short of staff.

 If you chose the latter scenario in each example, it’s time to seek advice from a qualified experienced family law lawyer.